-The Midland Academies Trust senior leadership team for 2018/19 was made up of the Chief Executive who is also the Accounting Officer, supported by the Chief Finance Officer, the Executive Principal and the Principals of the four Academies.
+The Midland Academies Trust senior leadership team for 2019/20 was made up of the Chief Executive who is also the Accounting Officer, supported by the Chief Finance Officer, the Executive Principal and the Principals of the four Academies.
 The Board is also advised by the Company Secretary.
-Following the retirement of the Executive Principal on 31st August 2019, the Trust has appointed a Lead Principal who is one of the four Academy Principals.